Troubleshooting

 We apply timeouts to analysis runs to keep things running smoothly.

-If you find that a pull request or commit analysis frequently times out, we recommend trying the following steps to speed up the process.
+If you find that a pull request or commit analysis frequently times out, see our documentation on Troubleshooting Build Timeouts.

 Missing analysis results